 Living Manufacture Engineered Living Fabrication (ELF) for Next-Gen Biomaterials

 The Living Manufacture project introduces a novel approach to fabricating biologically derived materials through an Engineered Living Fabrication (ELF) system.
-By integrating genetically engineered microbes, customised hardware, and advanced computational software, the project aims to produce cellulose materials with tuneable properties.
+By integrating genetically engineered microbes, customised hardware, and advanced computational software, the project aims to produce cellulose materials with tunable properties.
 The ELF system leverages bacterial cellulose as a fundamental building material, which is grown and modified through synthetic biology, facilitating a bio-manufacturing process that is both innovative and sustainable.

 Team: